ethz-adrl/towr/README.md

   Information about how to tune the paramters can be found [here](http://docs.ros.org/api/towr/html/group__Parameters.html).

 ## Develop
+#### Library overview
+ * The relevant classes and parameters to build on are collected [modules](http://docs.ros.org/api/towr/html/modules.html).
+ * A nice graphical overview as UML can be seen [here](http://docs.ros.org/api/towr/html/inherits.html).
+ * The [doxygen documentation](http://docs.ros.org/api/towr/html/) provides helpul information for developers.

 #### Problem formulation
- * This code formulates the variables, costs and constraints using [ifopt](https://github.com/ethz-adrl/ifopt), so it makes sense to briefly familiarize with the syntax using [this example](https://github.com/ethz-adrl/ifopt/blob/master/ifopt_core/test/ifopt/test_vars_constr_cost.h).
+ * This code formulates the variables, costs and constraints using ifopt, so it makes sense to briefly familiarize with the syntax using [this example].
  * A minimal towr example without ROS, formulating a problem for a one-legged hopper, can be seen [here](towr/test/hopper_example.cc) and is great starting point.
  * We recommend using the ROS infrastructure provided to dynamically visualize, plot and change the problem formulation.
 To define your own problem using this infrastructure, use this [example](towr_ros/src/towr_ros_app.cc) as a guide.

-#### Library overview
- * The relevant classes and parameters to build on are collected [modules](http://docs.ros.org/api/towr/html/modules.html).
- * A nice graphical overview as UML can be seen [here](http://docs.ros.org/api/towr/html/inherits.html).
- * The [doxygen documentation](http://docs.ros.org/api/towr/html/) provides helpul information for developers.
+#### Add your own variables, costs and constraints
+ * This library provides a set of variables, costs and constraints to formulate the trajectory optimization problem.
+An [example formulation](towr/include/towr/nlp_formulation.h) of how to combine these is given, however, this formulation can probably be improved.
+To add your own e.g. constraint-set, define a class with it's values and derivatives, and then add it to the formulation ```nlp.AddConstraintSet(your_custom_constraints);``` as shown [here](towr/test/hopper_example.cc).

 #### Add your own robot
  * Want to add your own robot to towr?
 Start [here](http://docs.ros.org/api/towr/html/group__Robots.html).